 I am a geoscientist with interests and expertise in sedimentary geology, sedimentary geochemistry and petroleum sedimentology.
-The opportunity to introduce the most important concepts in geology and geography to first year students and prepare them for future opportunities and responsibilities is the most important thing I enjoy at BISC.
+The opportunity to introduce the most important concepts in geology and geography to my students and prepare them for future opportunities and responsibilities is the most important thing I enjoy at BISC.

 I teach geology and geography at BISC and these modules are extremely important for the understanding of our planet, its dynamic nature, its economic resources and how it affects natural hazards and climate change.

 Experiential Learning Opportunities (ELOs) include visits to the Natural History Museum (London), Greenwich Peninsula Ecology Park (London), Thames River Barrier (London) and Cuckmere Haven (Seven Sisters) in East Sussex.
-These ELOs ensure that students develop an effective application of the knowledge acquired in the classroom to out-of-class settings and also help students focus on the practical aspect of these modules.
+These ELOs ensure that students develop an effective application of the knowledge acquired in the classroom to out-of-class settings and also help students to focus on the practical aspect of these modules.

-I have particular expertise using field, fossil, geochemistry, mineralogy and geophysics for describing and interpreting sedimentary environments and their economic resources.
-My recent and current research involves multi-proxy sedimentological studies of the Lower Cretaceous facies of southeast England, have been published in leading international journals.
+I have particular expertise using field, geochemical, mineralogical, geophysical and fossil data sets for describing sedimentary basins, interpreting depositional environments, palaeoenvironmental reconstructions and hydrocarbon characterization.
+My recent and current research which involves multi-proxy sedimentological studies of the Lower Cretaceous facies of southeast England, have been published in leading international journals.